A Coherence-Based Measure of AGI: Discussion

-\paragraph{On metric pluralism.} Although coherence-based measures expose the structural limitations of arithmetic averaging, intelligence cannot be reduced to any single scalar quantity.
-Each aggregate reflects a complementary facet of generality: \(\mathrm{AGI}_1\) captures breadth, \(\mathrm{AGI}_0\) reflects balance, and \(\mathrm{AGI}_{\text{AUC}}\) summarizes stability across compensability regimes.
-Together, they form a multidimensional diagnostic toolkit rather than a single leaderboard number.
-External benchmarks such as ARC-AGI-2 \citep{chollet2025arc} and BIG-Bench Extra Hard \citep{kazemi2025big}, among several others, further complement these CHC-based metrics by probing abstraction and reasoning beyond training distributions.
+\paragraph{On metric pluralism.} Although coherence-based measures expose the structural limitations of arithmetic averaging, no single scalar, including $\mathrm{AGI}_{\mathrm{AUC}}$, can fully capture general intelligence.
+Each aggregate reflects a complementary facet of capability: the arithmetic mean highlights breadth, negative-$p$ regimes reveal bottlenecks, and the full $\mathrm{AGI}_p$ curve provides a visual diagnostic of how performance behaves under varying compensability assumptions.
+Rather than serving as a single leaderboard number, the continuum over $p$ forms a multidimensional assessment toolkit.
+External benchmarks such as ARC-AGI-2~\citep{chollet2025arc} and BIG-Bench Extra Hard~\citep{kazemi2025big} further complement this analysis, and can themselves be integrated using the same generalized-mean framework to yield coherence-aware summaries of performance.

-\paragraph{Interpretive implications.} Low geometric or AUC-based scores do not imply an absence of generalization, but rather highlight fragility when tasks demand multi-domain coordination.
+\paragraph{Interpretive implications.} Low curves or AUC-based scores do not imply an absence of generalization, but rather highlight fragility when tasks demand multi-domain coordination.
 The coherence perspective thus bridges psychometric and computational traditions, emphasizing integration and stability over isolated domain success.
 The goal of proposing a stricter, coherence-based measure is not to diminish the remarkable capabilities of current GPT-class systems, but to sharpen the lens through which progress toward AGI is assessed.
-True general intelligence should demonstrate balanced competence in reasoning, abstraction, generalization, planning, and memory—the capacities that underpin adaptability and understanding beyond pattern replication.
-By tightening the definition of generality, this framework aims to steer progress toward integrated, cross-domain coherence—an intelligence that not only performs well, but \emph{reasons, learns, and plans} as a unified system.
+True general intelligence should demonstrate balanced competence in reasoning, abstraction, generalization, planning, and memory, the capacities that underpin adaptability and understanding beyond pattern replication.
+By tightening the definition of generality, this framework aims to steer progress toward integrated, cross-domain coherence, an intelligence that not only performs well, but \emph{reasons, learns, and plans} as a unified system.

-\paragraph{Adaptive Evaluation Framework.} The proposed measure inherits a key strength of the prior definition \cite{hendrycks2025agidefinition}: it evaluates systems at the task rather than the dataset level.
-Our operationalization centers on task specifications, with datasets serving only as illustrative—and thus necessary but not sufficient—instances of those tasks.
-Solving a benchmark does not entail solving the underlying task, since automatic evaluations often underrepresent their target phenomena \cite{yogatama2019learning}.
-By grounding evaluation in task-level constructs, the framework remains robust and adaptable, accommodating new or improved benchmarks without altering its underlying definition of general intelligence.